Deng Xiaoping's southern tour: Shenzhen

-Around 9am on January 19, 1992, Deng Xiaoping arrived in Shenzhen, one of China's first special economic zones (SEZs) approved by himself, and was warmly received by local officials including Xie Fei, the Communist Party Secretary of Guangdong Province.
+Around 9 am on 19 January 1992, Deng Xiaoping arrived in Shenzhen, one of China's first special economic zones (SEZs) approved by himself, and was warmly received by local officials including Xie Fei, the Communist Party Secretary of Guangdong Province.
 Deng's visit to Shenzhen highlighted it both for its rhetorical power and practical example in support of Deng's favored economic policies.

 In his discussions with party officials about SEZs, Deng stated that while there had been differing opinions on the operations of SEZs and whether they were capitalist, Shenzhen's development illustrated that they were consistent with socialism.
 Deng stated that those who viewed SEZs as part of a movement towards capitalism "lacked basic knowledge".
 In Deng's view, Shenzhen should welcome additional foreign investment.